 This is usually followed by an open-ended question asking users to explain the reason behind their score.

-Apart from providing insight into customer satisfaction and loyalty, NPS also gives companies an idea of the quality of the customer experience they provide, their growth potential, organizational performance, and overall brand sentiment.
+Apart from providing insight into customer satisfaction and loyalty, NPS also gives companies insights on many items.
+Some examples: the quality of the customer experience provided, their growth potential, organizational performance, and overall brand sentiment.

-After realizing the ineffectiveness of traditional customer surveys, Reicheld set out to create a simplified way of surveying customers and find a single question that would provide companies with the biggest insight into customer satisfaction and loyalty.
+After realizing the ineffectiveness of traditional customer surveys, Reicheld set out to create a simplified way of surveying customers.
+He wanted to find a single question that would provide companies the biggest insight into customer satisfaction and loyalty.

 His research culminated in a paper published in the Harvard Business Review in 2003, where Reicheld summarized his findings and unveiled the NPS metric and its associated survey question.